Twitches (novel series)

 T*Witches is an American children's fantasy novel series by H. B. Gilmour and Randi Reisfeld which were published between 2001 and 2004 by Scholastic Press, a subsidiary of Scholastic Corporation.

 The cover art and design of the book series was done by David Loew and Joyce White.
 The series was titled Witches Hexengirls for their releases in German and French.

-Its first book, The Power of Two, was adapted into two television films; Twitches in 2005 and Twitches Too in 2007, which were broadcast on children and family television channel, Disney Channel.
+Its first book, The Power of Two, was adapted into two television films; Twitches in 2005 and Twitches Too in 2007, which were broadcast on Disney Channel.

 Plots

 The 10-book series focuses on long lost twin sisters who discovered that they were witches of Coventry Island.
 Camryn "Cam" Alicia Barnes, also known as Apolla DuBaer, is a popular and preppy teen with a Sun amulet.
 Alexandra "Alex" Nicole Fielding, also known as Artemis DuBaer, is a gothic teen who constantly changes the color of her hair, and wears the matching amulet of the Moon.
 The twins were separated on October 31, 1986.
 Years later, the two meet up as schoolgirls with ESP; Cam can see the future and Alex can read people's minds.
 Their legal guardians are the young witch Ileana and the mischievous, aging warlock Karsh.
 The twins' birth parents are Coventry Island's witch and warlock, Miranda and Aron DuBaer.
 The twins' birth was foretold by one of their ancestors years ago.
 The prophecy is called the La Prophetic Aux Yeux Gris (The Prophecy of the Gray Eyes).
 The two lived completely different lives miles away from each other, not knowing of their powers until they met in The Power of Two.